ShaunCurtis/Blazr.VSA/Documents/Functional-Programming.md

 }
 ```

-So we can write this bywrapping the console outputs in lambda expressions:
+So we can write this by wrapping the console outputs in lambda expressions:

 ```csharp
 Console